alirezarezaeikalat/PHP/readMe.txt

 26. in mysql there is no string for column instead it has VARCHAR you can use this with max-length of 255, and use TIMESTAMP for created_at

+27. When we make the id auto increment if we delete a row, the next id is somehow is like that row in not deleted, you can change this by updating the auto increment of id

+28. We can connect to database using MySQLi or PDO: check the index.php file for the instruction of using MySQLi mysqli_connect($host, $user, $password, $database) mysqli_connect_error()

+29. get data from database:

+    a. first create your query as string
+    b. then use $result = mysqli_query($conn, $sql); to perform the query
+    c. then fetch the data:
+        $pizzas = mysqli_fetch_all($result, MYSQLI_ASSOC);

+30. after getting the data is good practice to free the $result and close the connection:

+    a. mysqli_free_result($result);
+    b. mysqli_close($conn);